If it will not open you will need: Adobe Reader Download

 Refer to Job Description for complete details.

-Youth Counselor is responsible for the supervision of low income youth, ages 5-12, in the Too Good For Drugs/Violence Kids’ Program offered daily at nine public housing sites and provides on-site prevention and skill building activities for youth living in public housing.
+Youth Counselor is responsible for the supervision of low income youth, ages 5-12, in the Too Good For Drugs/Violence Kids’ Program offered daily at Housing Authority owned properties, and provides on-site prevention and skill building activities for low income youth living in Housing Authority owned properties.